scottaw66/scottwillsey/src/content/posts/astro-3-responsive-images.md

 slug: "astro-3-responsive-images"
 ---

 [Astro 3 is here](https://astro.build/blog/astro-3/) and you're looking at a site published with it.
-I spent a few days last week and this converting this site and [Friends with Brews](https://friendswithbrews.com) from Astro 2.x to Astro 3, and there are some things I had to learn and decide to make it happen, and most of it has to do with responsive images.
+I spent a few days last week converting this site and [Friends with Brews](https://friendswithbrews.com) from Astro 2.x to Astro 3, and there are some things I had to learn and decide to make it happen, and most of it has to do with responsive images.

 You may recall my long saga of [responsive image generation](/series/responsive-images/) methods for this site and for [Friends with Brews](https://friendswithbrews.com).
 Most of this journey has revolved around the fact that there are two kinds of optimized images on my sites: